Butterflies of New Mexico: The Brushfoots III: Fritillaries and Longwings (Nymphalidae: Heliconiinae)

 Top↑

-Argynnis edwardsii Reakirt 1866 Edwards’ Fritillary (updated October 9, 2021)
+Argynnis edwardsii Reakirt 1866 Edwards’ Fritillary (updated July 24, 2023)

 Description.
 One of our most distinctive fritillaries, Argynnis edwardsii is large and bright with an elongated forewing.
 The greenish ventral hindwing has elongated silver spots that appear to be squeezed onto the wing.
 Eyes are grey-blue.
 Range and Habitat.
 Edwards’ is an inhabitant of the central Rocky Mountains and adjacent high plains from northern New Mexico to Alberta.
 It is a denizen of high prairies and savannas.
 Here, it occupies our north-central mountains and adjacent high mesas (counties: Co,RA,Sv,SJ,Ta,Un), 6500 to 10,000′ elevation.
 Life History.
 Viola nuttallii and V. adunca (Violaceae) are hosts elsewhere (Scott 1986).
 Newly eclosed larvae overwinter without feeding.
 Flight.
 This is our earliest-flying fritillary.
 Its long, single summer brood is on the wing between May 17 and August 22.
 Males patrol hilltops; flight is fast, furious and overhead, but hungry adults will come to earth for nectar.
 Comments.
-The oldest substantiated New Mexico record is credited to Moke Toliver, who observed it north of Folsom (Un) on 6 June 1971.
+The oldest substantiated New Mexico record is credited to Mike Toliver, who observed it north of Folsom (Un) on 6 June 1971.

 Edwards’ Fritillary male (Argynnis edwardsii) Bartlett Mesa, Las Animas Co., CO; May 18, 2020 (photo by Steve Cary).